henesy/henesy.github.io/2020/02/10/0/index.md

 ### Alef

 Your best bet is probably installing a Plan9 2nd edition VM.
-A text guide for this process is in a prior blog post [here](https://seh.dev/2018/03/19/0/) and a video guide is [here](https://www.youtube.com/watch?v=W00TnQ91nj8).
+A text guide for this process is in [a prior blog post](https://seh.dev/2018/03/19/0/) and a video guide to installation is [here](https://www.youtube.com/watch?v=W00TnQ91nj8).

 There's a work-in-progress port of Alef from 2e to 9front/386 which can be found on the [public grid](http://wiki.9gridchan.org/public_grid/index.html) griddisk at `/burnzez/rep/alef/root` and maybe `/burnzez/alef`.
 Griddisk is accessible over 9p via `tcp!45.63.75.148!9564`.
 You can more easily access the grid from unix via the [gridnix scripts](https://github.com/henesy/grid-unix).